 C. Reed Knight, owner of Knight’s Armament, was traveling on Thursday and did not respond to e-mailed questions.

-Defense experts say it is not unusual for a company under investigation to continue to receive military contracts.
-But one military expert said the NCIS' involvement is significant.
+Defense experts say it is not unusual for a company that is under investigation to continue to receive military contracts.
+But one military expert said NCIS’s involvement is significant.

-In that competition, SOCom picked Knight's over OSTI for a $25-million contract for sophisticated night sights to be clipped on Special Forces' sniper rifles.
+In that competition, SOCom picked Knight’s over OSTI for a $25-million contract for sophisticated night sights that can be clipped on Special Forces’ sniper rifles.

 SOCom said its testing of Knight’s units was delayed because of two protests filed by the losing vendor, OSTI.

-Both protests were denied by the Government Accountability Office.
-SOCom spokesman Ken McGraw said, "Knight's system had the overall best value rating when it and the competing system were tested by an independent government testing agency and evaluated against the formally established criteria in the competitive solicitation."
+Both protests were denied by the U.S. Government Accountability Office.
+SOCom’s McGraw said, “Knight’s system had the overall best value rating when it and the competing system were tested by an independent government testing agency and evaluated against the formally established criteria in the competitive solicitation.’’

-Among the troops slated to get OSTI's scope are Marines Special Operations Command, which joined SOCom in February.
+Among the troops slated to get OSTI’s scope are Marines Special Operations Command, which became part of SOCom in February.

-OSTI president Maxin is pleased with the Marine Corps' order but frustrated that SOCom deemed his night sight inferior.
+Maxin, OSTI’s president is pleased with the Marine Corps’ order but frustrated that SOCom deemed his night sight inferior.

-Supplying SOCom with specialty weapons and equipment has become a big business over the past 20 years for Knight's Armament.
-In an interview in the summer, Knight said his company's sales were $100-million to $120-million a year, 95 percent from military contracts.
-A member of a fourth-generation citrus and cattle farming family in Vero Beach, Knight said he'd always had a passion for guns.
+Supplying SOCom with specialty weapons and equipment has become a big business over the past 20 years for Knight’s Armament.
+In an interview last summer, Knight said his company’s sales were $100- to $120-million a year, 95 percent from military contracts.
+A member of a fourth-generation citrus and cattle farming family in Vero Beach, Knight said he’d always had a passion for guns.

 Another Knight innovation were specialty sniper rifles, developed by Gene Stoner, a renowned gunsmith who joined the company in 1990 and died in 1997.